nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `add TASK_NAME [s/START_DATE:START_TIME c/CLOSE_DATE:CLOSE_TIME t/TAG]`

 > Date format of START_DATE and CLOSE_DATE is DD-MM-YYYY:HHMM e.g. 01/10/2016:2100
+> This is only the standard date time format.
+There is flexibility on the datetime format.
+You can use both type of date time format.

 * `TASK_NAME` must be unique.
 * If there is no argument, the task will become floating.